bfishadow/homebridge-laser-egg/readme.md

 2. Click *configure* icon, a gear in a circle.
 3. In the *Device Information* section, you will find a blue *copy*.
 Click on this to copy the UDID string.
 4. Visit the this link in Safari: [http://api-ios.origins-china.cn:8080/topdata/getTopByTimeId?timeId=YOUR\_UDID\_HERE](http://api-ios.origins-china.cn:8080/topdata/getTopByTimeId?timeId=YOUR_UDID_HERE) Replace `YOUR_UDID_HERE` with the actual UDID.
 5. You will find a JSON dataset.
-The five digits following "`id`": will be the *Laser Egg ID*.
+The five digits following `"id":` will be the *Laser Egg ID*.
 Write it down.
 You will need this in the Homebridge configuration.

 All step by step screenshots are in the `readme files` folder.
 ### Sample